ninjabox77/cminor/README.md

 }
 ```

+Note that there is a good possibility that you will encounter compile errors or miscompilations when you attempt to compile a program other than the compiler itself.
+Since this is basically a one-man project, I will spent only a few months of my spare time so far.

 ### Stages

 The work will be focused largely on faithfully building a compiler and a virtual machine for the language.